2023 Hessian state election

 The 2023 Hessian state elections was held on Sunday October 8, to elect the 21st Landtag of Hesse.
 The outgoing government was a coalition of the Christian Democratic Union and The Greens, led by Minister-President Boris Rhein of the CDU.
 The 2023 Bavarian state election was held the same day.

 The result was a clear victory for the CDU, which took almost 35% of the vote on a swing of 7.6 percentage points.
 At 18%, the Alternative for Germany lifted its vote by over five points and became the second-largest party in a Western state for the first time.
 The Greens conversely lost five points, falling to fourth place on 15%, just behind the opposition Social Democratic Party (SPD) which suffered similar losses.
-The Free Democratic Party (FDP) narrowly passed the 5% electoral threshold with a 5.035% vote share; meanwhile, The Left fell to 3.1% and lost all their seats.
+The Free Democratic Party (FDP) narrowly passed the 5% electoral threshold with a 5.035% vote share.
+As of 2026, this is the last federal or state election where the FDP passed the threshold.
+Meanwhile, The Left fell to 3.1% and lost all their seats.

 Overall, the incumbent coalition increased its majority, with a strengthened position for the leading CDU.
 The result, amidst a campaign dominated by federal issues such as immigration, was perceived as a blow for the federal government, with its three member parties – the SPD, Greens, and FDP – all suffering losses.
 The results also indicated the increasing popularity of the far-right AfD, which in previous months had moved into second place in federal opinion polling.